-Under the Fulbright Program, more than 1,500 American students in more than 100 different fields of study were offered 2009-10 grants to study, teach English, and conduct research in more than 125 countries throughout the world beginning this fall.
+Under the Fulbright Program, nearly 1,700 American students in more than 100 different fields of study were offered 2011-12 grants to study, teach English, and conduct research in more than 140 countries throughout the world beginning this fall.

 The Fulbright U.S. Student Program equips future American leaders with the skills they need to thrive in an increasingly global environment by providing funding for one academic year of study, research or assistant teaching abroad.
 Fellows undertake self-designed programs in disciplines ranging from the social sciences, business, communication and performing arts to physical sciences, engineering and education.

-Since its inception in 1946, the Fulbright Program has provided approximately 290,000 participants worldwide with the opportunity to observe each others’ political, economic and cultural institutions, exchange ideas and embark on joint ventures of importance to the general welfare of the world’s inhabitants.
-In the past 61 years, almost 42,000 students from the United States have benefited from the Fulbright experience.
+Since its inception in 1946, the Fulbright Program has provided approximately 310,000 participants worldwide with the opportunity to observe each others’ political, economic and cultural institutions, exchange ideas and embark on joint ventures of importance to the general welfare of the world’s inhabitants.
+In the past 65 years, almost 44,000 students from the United States have benefited from the Fulbright experience.
 The Fulbright is named after J. William Fulbright, of Arkansas, who served in the U.S. Senate from 1945-75.

 John Yoder, professor of political science and Fulbright advisor, Whitworth University, (509) 777-4432 or firstname.lastname@example.org.